EthanWinter01/TOI_solution_by_EthanWinter/README.md

 # TOI_solution_by_EthanWinter

 This is collection of my solution code for competitive programmings problems.
-Now I currently doing on ex-TOI (Thailand Olympiad in Informatics) problems and laters, I will provide solution for another Computer Olympiad as well.
+Now I currently doing on TOI (Thailand Olympiad in Informatics) problems, TUMSO (Triam Udom Mathematics and Science Olympiad), Olympics IPST problems.

 Hope this repository do help you!
 Thanks for reading.